Azure/azure-powershell/src/ResourceManager/SiteRecovery/Commands.SiteRecovery/help/New-AzureRmSiteRecoveryPolicy.md

 ```

 ### -ReplicationStartTime
-Specifies the replication start time.
+An instance of a TimeeSpan object specifying the replication start time.
 It must be no later than 24-hours from the start of the job.

 ```yaml